fl3xm3ist3r/justetf-expense-revenue-graph/README.md

 ## Installation

 1. Install [Tampermonkey](https://www.tampermonkey.net/) or a similar browser extension.
-2. Open Tampermonkey, create a new User Script, and paste the contents of [`investment-expense-vs-revenue-graph.js`](./investment-expense-vs-revenue-graph.js) into it.
+2. Visit [`investment-expense-vs-revenue-graph.js`](./investment-expense-vs-revenue-graph.js) and click on the `Raw` button.
-3. Save the newly created User Script.
+3. Install the User Script in Tampermonkey.
-4. Go to your JustETF portfolio activity page, and the graph will automatically appear below the performance chart.
+4. Visit your JustETF portfolio activity page, and the graph will automatically appear below the performance chart.

 **Important:** Ensure all your transactions are correctly registered on JustETF for the script to work properly.
+Only "Buy", "Sell", "Delivery" and "Dispatch" Transactions will be used.

 ## Features